lowdefy/lowdefy/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for opening a PR!
 Your contribution is much appreciated.
 To make sure your PR is handled as smoothly as possible please:
  - Link issue via "Closes #[issue_number]
- - Choose & follow the right checklist for the change that you're making:
+ - Describe your changes and their implications.
+If the changes cause breaking changes in Lowdefy configuration, please state this.
--->
+ - Follow the checklist and complete everything that is applicable -->

 Closes: ?